3 firefighters and 12 passengers injured in train collision with fire truck in Florida

 Delray Beach Fire Rescue had “a concurrent call for service just prior to this incident,” said Ronald Martin, the agency’s chief, at an afternoon news conference.
 He did not have information at the time on whether the fire truck was responding to that call.

-The train collision is not the first incident involving a Brightline train since it started service to Orlando from South Florida in September 2023, according to CNN affiliate Spectrum News 13.
+Brightline started operations in South Florida in 2018, according to its website.
+The train collision Saturday is not the first incident involving a Brightline train since it expanded service to Orlando from South Florida in September 2023, according to CNN affiliate Spectrum News 13.

 The Federal Railroad Administration found 34 people were killed in incidents involving Brightline trains from September of last year through June 2024 along the entire route from Orlando to Miami, the affiliate reported, citing federal data.